It's All About The Experience

 The "Will It Blend?" series is a series of viral videos created by Blendtec, a manufacturer of blenders.
 The videos feature company founder Tom Dickson attempting to blend various objects, including iPhones, marbles, and golf balls.
 The videos are designed to showcase the power of Blendtec's blenders and have been highly successful, with the original "Will It Blend?" video garnering over 16 million views on YouTube.

 In March of 2012, Dollar Shave Club released a commercial featuring founder Michael Dubin that quickly went viral.
-The commercial was viewed over 12 million times on YouTube and helped to launch the brand into mainstream consciousness.
+Viewers saw the ad over 12 million times on YouTube and helped to launch the brand into mainstream consciousness.

 3. K-mart "Ship My Pants."